Are you stuck on Getting Windows Ready?

 Step 5.
 When the process is complete, click Finish to exit.

 Step 6.
-Next time you encounter a system error, you can go to Restore tab and choose Select Image File to locate the system image you want to restore.
+Next time you encounter a system error, just select Restore and locate the system image you want to restore.

 Schedule - you have 5 optional schedule modes: Daily, Weekly, Monthly, Event triggers, USB plug in.
-The last 2 are only available in advanced editions like AOMEI Backupper Professional.
+The last 2 are only available in advanced editions like Professional.

 Scheme - automatically delete older backups with the rules you set to save storage space.
 It’s only supported by advanced editions.

-Not only operation system, this software also enables you to perform file backup, partition backup, disk backup, or even data clone and sync.
+Not only operation system, this software also enables you to perform file backup, partition backup, disk backup, or even file sync and disk clone.

 When you get stuck on the Getting Windows ready don’t turn off your computer screen in Windows 10/8/7, try above methods one by one and see if any of them work.
 If the problem is luckily solved, it’s better to develop a good backup habit with an effective tool in case similar issues occur in the future.